brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 \begin{itemize}

-	\item Continue collecting length and otolith samples from recreational catches and discards ensuring samples are not missing small fish if they are caught and retained or if they are caught and discarded.
+	\item Continue collecting length and otolith samples from recreational catches and collect length samples from recreational discards.
+This would ensured collected samples are not missing small fish if they are caught and retained and not missing small fish if they are caught and discarded.
+Lengths of discarded fish would allow estimating a separate discard fleet within the model.

 	\item Continue to collect length data for the commercial fleet if catches occur.